Cr4sh/openreil/docs/README.md

 08048414 g     F .text  00000037              fib
 ```

-OpenREIL allows to work with CFG's using `REIL.CFGraph`, `REIL.CFGraphNode` and `REIL.CFGraphEdge` objects; `REIL.CFGraphBuilder` object accepts translator instance and performs CFG traversing starting from specified address and untill the end of the current machine code function.
+OpenREIL allows to work with CFG's using `REIL.CFGraph`, `REIL.CFGraphNode` and `REIL.CFGraphEdge` objects; `REIL.CFGraphBuilder` object accepts translator instance and performs CFG traversing starting from specified address and until the end of the current machine code function.

 Let's build control flow graph of `fib()` function (that located at address `0x08048414`) of `tests/fib` executable: